-The Standard is limited to the welding of steel parent material with a specified minimum yield strength not exceeding 500 MPa.
+This Standard is limited to the welding of steel parent material with a specified minimum yield strength not exceeding 500 MPa.

-The Standard applies to the welding of steelwork in structures complying with AS 3990, AS 4100, AS/NZS 4600 or NZS 3404.1.
-Where welded joints in these structures are governed by dynamic loading conditions, the Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, AS 4100 or NZS 3404.1, as limited by Item (ii) below, or the directly equivalent fatigue provisions of other application Standards.
+This Standard applies to the welding of steelwork in structures complying with AS 3990, AS 4100, AS/NZS 4600 or NZS 3404.1.
+Where welded joints in these structures are governed by dynamic loading conditions, this Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, AS 4100 or NZS 3404.1, as limited by Item (ii) below, or the directly equivalent fatigue provisions of other application Standards.

-Welded joints complying with the above are those that are-
+Welded joints complying with the above Standards are the following:

-- (i) not subject to fatigue conditions; or - (ii) subject to fatigue conditions, where- - (A) the stress range in the welded joint complies with the permissible stress range of stress categories C, D, E or F of AS 3990, or weld categories lower than or equal to detail category 112 of AS 4100 or NZS 3404.1; or - (B) the stress range in the welded joint is not greater than 80% of the permissible stress range of stress category B of AS 3990.
+- (i) Those that are not subject to fatigue conditions. - (ii) Those that are subject to fatigue conditions, where- - (A) the stress range in the welded joint complies with the permissible stress range of stress categories C, D, E or F of AS 3990, or weld categories lower than or equal to detail category 112 of AS 4100 or NZS 3404.1; or - (B) the stress range in the welded joint is not greater than 80% of the permissible stress range of stress category B of AS 3990.